 Both wholesale and retail sale of natural gas may be carried out only by holders of natural gas supply licenses issued by NRAE.
-Although the gas market should be fully liberalized as of 1 April 2017, the sale price to households continues to be regulated, being established by NRAE.
-Liberalization for this segment of the market is expected to be done in stages and completed by 2021.
+Although the gas market should have been fully liberalized as of 1 April 2017, the sale price to households continues to be regulated, being established by NRAE.
+Liberalization for this segment of the market is expected to be completed by 30 June 2022.
+Moreover, as of April 2019, the sale of domestic natural gas to suppliers and certain thermal energy producers is subject to regulated price of RON 68 (approx. EUR 14.3) / MWh.

-The legal regime applicable to natural gas wholesale transactions set forth by the Energy Law no. 123/2012 was recently amended by Government Emergency Ordinance 64/2016 aimed at establishing a competitive, transparent and non-discriminatory mechanism for natural gas transactions on the Romanian market.
+The legal regime applicable to natural gas wholesale transactions set forth by the Energy Law no. 123/2012 was amended by Government Emergency Ordinance 64/2016 aimed at establishing a competitive, transparent and non-discriminatory mechanism for natural gas transactions on the Romanian market.